 Normal People: Fall in Love

 College Students: Go on a real date at least once

 And no, Netflix and chill does not count.
 Relationships in college are once in a blue moon in this day and age, so finding true love is setting the bar a little bit high at this point in your life.
 Try to transcend hookup culture in a new way—with a real-life date.

 Normal People: Save Money

 The only thing college kids have in common with real-world adults is the need to save, save, save.
 Although it’s hard to overcome your growing take-out food addiction, you need that $15 to help chip away at those growing student loans.
 Don’t be afraid to treat yo’self, but always remember to consider all purchases carefully—including that $4 daily morning latte.

-Just because you’re a struggling, starving, and stressed student doesn’t mean you have to sacrifice setting goals for the new year–you just might need to revise them to make them realistic to reach.
+Just because you’re struggling, starving and stressed doesn’t mean you have to sacrifice setting goals for the new year—you just might need to revise them to make them realistic to reach.

 Real Students’ New Year Resolutions